-Schedule a free consultation and a virtual tour with a member of our team and we’ll provide a detailed price quote
+Schedule a free consultation and a on-site tour with a member of our team and we’ll provide a detailed price quote

 Memory care refers to a specialized form of assisted living for those suffering from memory impairments.
 Among elders, the most common memory care client shows signs of Alzheimer’s or some other form of dementia.
 Some memory care clients also have cognitive disabilities due to trauma or brain injury.
 For those who suffer from dementia, this is a good choice because it offers the level of personalized care needed to help individuals cope and thrive.